cognusion/AllHandsOnDeck/README.md

 ./all --help
 Usage of ./all:
   -cmd="": Command to run
-  -configs="configs/": Path to the folder where the config files are (*.json) -configtest=false: Load and parse configs, and exit -debug=false: Enable Debug output
+  -configdump=false: Load and parse configs, dump them to output and exit -configs="configs/": Path to the folder where the config files are (*.json) -configtest=false: Load and parse configs, and exit -debug=false: Enable Debug output
-  -filter="": Boolean expression to positively filter on Tags -sshagent=false: Connect and use SSH-Agent vs. user key -sshkey="/home/you/.ssh/id_rsa": If not using the SSH-Agent, where to grab the key -sudo=false: Whether to run commands via sudo
+  -filter="": Boolean expression to positively filter on host elements (Tags, Name, Address, Arch, User, Port, etc.)
+  -quiet=false: Suppress most-if-not-all normal output -sshagent=false: Connect and use SSH-Agent vs. user key -sshkey="/home/you/.ssh/id_rsa": If not using the SSH-Agent, where to grab the key -sudo=false: Whether to run commands via sudo